pkozhevnikov/quizzly/model/basics.md

 Related links:

- * [Availability of Quizzes](quizzes.md) - details of usage Quizzes in Exams and Practicing
+ * [Quiz usage model](quiz-usage-model.md) - details of usage Quizzes in Exams and Practicing